mykle1/MMM-AfterShip/README.md

 }
 ````

 The above example is a bit long.
-If you are OK with English texts and you do like the default colors and settings provided by the module the below is a simple config suffices!
+If you are OK with English texts and you do like the default colors and settings
+provided by the module a simple config suffices!

 ````javascript
 {